Hepatitis A Vaccine

 Can this vaccine be given to foreigners visiting India after they have reached India?

-While it is ideal to give this about a month before visiting an endemic area, the vaccination is still very effective in protecting against the disease even after exposure to the virus in people who are 1-40 years of age.
+While it is ideal to give this about a month before visiting an endemic area, the vaccination is still very effective in protecting against the disease even after exposure to the virus in people 1-40 years of age.

 People who should receive antibodies themselves if they are traveling to countries like India where the disease is endemic: